Folasade-Ojo/Expenses-prediction/README.md

 * The histogram shows that the data is positively skewed i.e., skewed to the right.
 Hence, the distribution is not normal.
 - Furthermore, there is more dataset concentrated toward the left-hand side of the mean.

-Although a t-test and linear regression analyses assume the normality of a dataset, I will go on with the analysis.
+Although a t-test and linear regression analysis assume the normality of a dataset, I will go on with the analyses.

 ### T Test
 In order to test if the true population mean of expenses  = 10,000 or not, a one-sample two-tailed t-test will be conducted since the population standard deviation is unknown and we are checking for equality.
 T-test assumes the normality of the dataset, however, as earlier stated, we will go on with the test even though the distribution is skewed.